Piracy in the Atlantic World: Background

-Piracy targeting trade routes of European colonizers was an incredibly profitable venture.
-Pirates would attack and capture merchant vessels from any nation, disrupting trade routes and therefore the economy, forcing seafaring merchants to take extra measures to safeguard their cargo.
+Piracy targeting trade routes of European colonial powers was a highly profitable venture.
+Pirates would attack and capture merchant vessels from any nation, disrupting their trade routes and forcing merchants and shipowners to take extra measures to safeguard their cargo.

-Middle Passage trade routes are considered crucial to the development of modern capitalism.
-The influence of pirates was strong across many communities, due to their criminal activities leading to the circulation of people, ideas, and commodities.
+Pirates also disrupted the Middle Passage trade routes, considered crucial to the development of modern capitalism.
+Pirates had a strong influence across many communities, due to their criminal activities leading to the circulation of people, ideas, and commodities.